How to assign high school credit for WriteShop I & II

 So even though some homeschool umbrella schools or ISPs will allow an 8th grader to get high school credit for a course that is considered high school work, please make this call with care.
 Remember that even though WriteShop may be used with students as young as 6th grade, it is the rare 12- or 13-year-old indeed who can actually write at the high school level.

-For more information on the WriteShop program for your junior high or high school student, visit writeshop.com.
-Or give us a call if you’d like to ask specific questions about using WriteShop.
-Debbie and I are glad to help!
+For more information on the WriteShop program for your junior high or high school student, check out this WriteShop I & II Overview.
+Or contact us if you’d like to ask specific questions about using WriteShop.
+We’re glad to help!